 Retrospective processing is key to creating consistent archives of data for users.
-This is true for users of all three runs of IMERG, so all three will be reprocessed.
+This is true for users of all three runs of IMERG, so all three are reprocessed.
 By design, the Production processing system, which computes the Final run, supports reprocessing.
 The RT processing system, which computes the Early and Late runs, does not support reprocessing.
-This issue is addressed by installing clones of the Early and Late systems ("Early Clone" and "Late Clone") that are only invoked for reprocessing in the Production system.
-In this case the selection of input data available to the Early run will be approximated by limiting the forward time span of data to the typical latency time (~3 hours) before the Early run time (currently 5 hours after observation time).
-For simplicity, this solution will be implemented by using Production input datasets.
-These choices cause the Early Clone to be reprocessed with a superset of input data covering the original Early, and that the input data from a particular sensor may be produced by slightly different algorithms in some cases.
-In the latter case we may need to institute climatological calibrations in the Early Clone that are different from those in the Early.
-The same is true for the Late.
+This issue is addressed by retrospectively processing IMERG in the Production system with calls that mimic the processing for Early and Late.
+Because time of arrival of the input files is not tracked, the selection of input data available to the retrospective Early and Late Runs is a superset of the input data covering the original Early and Late, and the input data from a particular sensor are produced by the "climo" GPROF estimates (computed with more-carefully prepared reanalysis data).
+In a future release we may decide to institute climatological calibrations in the retrospective Early Run that are different from those in the Early.
+The same is possible for the Late.